cubePreparing Your 3D Assets

 • Apply all transformations (scale, rotation, position)

-Why this matters: Properly positioned and scaled models appear correctly in Glossi without manual adjustments.
-When your model is correctly centered and scaled, it works seamlessly with Glossi's templates and lighting setups.
-This consistency becomes especially important when visualizing multiple products that need to maintain relative proportions.
+Properly positioned and scaled models appear correctly in Glossi without manual adjustments.
+When your model is correctly centered and scaled, it works seamlessly with templates and lighting setups.
+This is especially important when visualizing multiple products that need to maintain relative proportions.

-For importing your own materials: assign materials to designated parts in your 3D software.
+If you're importing your own materials, assign them to designated parts in your 3D software:

-If you have no materials preferences and would like to assign in Glossi: use colors as placeholders:
+If you don't have material preferences and plan to assign them in Glossi, use colors as placeholders:

 • Assign different colors to different parts

-• These color "slots" will be editable in Glossi later
+• These color "slots" will be editable in Glossi Studio later

 Use descriptive names that identify both the part and material type: